English Church Architecture -

 (Bedrock: Lower Cretaceous, Lower Greensand Group)

 This church stands directly on the lower greensand outcrop and is built of sandstone rubble and cobbles patched with limestone.
-It consists of a diagonally-buttressed W. tower rising in four stages (shown left), an aisled nave, a chancel, and a S. porch, and it is the first of these that is the most immediately striking for it is tall and rendered the more imposing by being erected on rising ground.
+It consists of a diagonally-buttressed W. tower rising in four stages (shown left), an aisled nave, a chancel, and a S. porch, and it is the first of these that is the most immediately striking for it is tall and made the more imposing by being erected on rising ground.
 Its details are not special, however, for the bell-openings have been renewed and the W. window is of the simplest (untraceried) Perpendicular kind, although internally the tower arch is interesting for its adoption of a local form found also at Everton and Potton, and at Great Gransden and Little Gransden just over the Cambridgeshire border.
 In all of these, arches of somewhat varying profiles but essentially two orders, spring from responds formed of two orders of characteristically shallow, semi-octagonal shafts with mouldings superimposed.
 They appear to date from the third quarter of the fourteenth century and seem likely to be the work of the same mason.